mrdavtan/ArXiv_Explorer/README.md

 - [Sentence Transformers Documentation](https://www.sbert.net/)

 Special thanks to the ArXiv team for maintaining the dataset and providing API access, making projects like ours possible.

-## Contributing

-Contributions to the ArXiv RAG FAISS Search Utility are welcome!
-Please read our contributing guidelines for more information on how you can contribute to this project.

 ## License